ToastNumber/Bst-Exercise/README.md

 ---
 If you want to add a question and answer here, please submit a pull request.

 - **Is it ok if our BstTable.java doesn't compile but Fork.java and Empty.java do?
 Or is this still 0 marks?**
   Don't include it at all.
 If BstTable does not exist, a null implementation (that does nothing useful but at least compiles) is used.
+- **Should we include our tests in the zip file even though they're unassessed?**
+  You can include them.
+Then we'll get to know how you tested your code.